llvm/llvm-project/mlir/docs/MemrefMergeAlloc.md

 idea of the tick-based allocation merging is that

 1. Each of the operations in a function is assigned a "tick".
-An operation with a smaller tick is expected to be executed before one with a larger tick
+An operation with a smaller tick is expected to be executed before one with a larger tick.
 2. Collect the first referenced tick and the last referenced tick for each mergeable allocation.
 If a buffer is referenced in loops and branches, special handling is needed.
-3. For each allocation scope, linearize the first referenced tick and the last referenced tick of mergeable allocations inside of it into a single linear timeline
+3. For each allocation scope, linearize the first referenced tick and the last referenced tick of mergeable allocations inside of it into a single linear timeline.
-4. Use a "static-memory-planner" to handle the linear timeline
+4. Use a "static-memory-planner" to handle the linear timeline.

 Limitations of Tick-based merge-alloc:
  * only contiguous, static shaped and identical layout memrefs are considered.